 ~$ csv2latex --separator s --block q --lines 20 --position c table.csv > document.tex

 this one takes a csv file which separator is a semi-colon, block delimiter is a simple quote and produces a LaTeX document with 20 lines per table and where the text is centered in each cell.

 If you have tricky block delimiter such as $ and separators like tabs, let the program guess:

 ~$ csv2latex --guess table.csv > document.tex

-The official Debian package of csv2latex is coming into debian sid, thanks to Rafael Laboissiere.
+The official Debian package of csv2latex came into debian thanks to Rafael Laboissiere.